1Password/scim-examples/beta/docker/README.md

 docker service logs op-scim-bridge_scim
 ```

 You can sign in to the URL of your SCIM bridge based on its fully qualified domain name (for example, <https://scim.example.com/>).
-Sign in with the bearer token for your SCIM bridge to test the connection, view status information, or retrieve logs.
+Sign in with your bearer token to test the connection, view status information, or retrieve logs.

 You can also send an authenticated SCIM API request to your SCIM bridge from the command line.